columbiadb/columbiadb.github.io/projects.md

 #### Data Cleaning

-Understand how scientific articles use and talk about data
+Understand how scientific articles use and talk about data.
+Two possible directions:

-* Analyze how data is described
+* Analyze how data is talked about
   * [Viziometrics](http://viziometrics.org/api/) has a corpus of figures from pubMed articles, analyze the way papers describe and talk about the contents of figures.
-Is there a universal set of ways that figures are described (e.g., in terms of comparisons? in relative terms? )
+Is there a universal set of ways that figures are described (e.g., in terms of comparisons? in relative terms? ).
+This can serve as the evidence for a new data analysis language.
   * fyi: Arxiv supports downloading raw tex files for many papers
+* Analyze how data is cleaned in practice
-* Survey scientific journals for types of data cleaning applied
+  * Analyze the text of scientific journals (science/nature/pubmed/arxiv/biorxiv) to categorize and summarize types of data cleaning applied.
-  * Science/Nature/PubMed/ArxiV
+  * or scrape and analyze code bases for cleaning operations

 <!--* **Will it Clean?** Even automatic error _detection_ is notoriously difficult due to the ambiguounotion of what "clean" means.
 However in data science applications, the test data for the prediction model provides a crisp notion of "clean" and has been used in BoostClean to perform automatic error detection and cleaning.
 BoostClean simply worked for simple static datasets: extend its ideas to streaming datasets where the errors may change over time.-->

 Arachnid is a new explanation engine that automatically generates cleaning programs based on user specifications of data quality.
-It is an extension to ideas from [Scorpion](https://www.dropbox.com/s/1v6dcb16r840sdo/scorpion-vldb13.pdf?dl=0)
+It is an extension to ideas from [Scorpion](https://www.dropbox.com/s/1v6dcb16r840sdo/scorpion-vldb13.pdf?dl=0).
+Contact Eugene for a copy of Arachnid.
+Some possible projects:

 * Integrate Arachnid into an interactive data exploration interface in a way that the user can clean any part of a visualization without programming
 * Implement a fast version of Arachnid in the browser